r-renato/ha-climacell-weather/README.md

 5. Place the content of the `custom_components/climacell/` directory (folder) in the new directory (folder) you created.

 ## Configuration
-To use the `ClimaCell` custom component you must first obtain an <a href="https://www.climacell.co/weather-api/pricing/">API key</a>.
+To use the `ClimaCell` custom component you must first obtain an <a href="https://www.climacell.co/weather-api/pricing/" target="_blank">v4 API key</a>.

 ### Sensor variables